thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

         C8Y Cfg Plugin->>C8Y Cfg Plugin: 10: Remove downloaded file from local filesystem
 ```

-  1) At some point C8Y cloud sends a ConfigUploadRequest for type `foo.conf` for `child1` arrives at C8Y config plugin.
+  1) At some point Cumulocity cloud sends a ConfigUploadRequest for type `foo.conf` for `child1` arrives at C8Y config plugin.
-    The format of C8Y SmartREST message for config retrieval operation is: `526,<childid>,<config type>`.
+    The format of Cumulocity SmartREST message for config retrieval operation is: `526,<childid>,<config type>`.
 See [C8Y SmartREST doc](https://cumulocity.com/guides/reference/smartrest-two/#upload-configuration-file-with-type-526)<br/>
     Example: `526,child1,foo.conf`
   2) C8Y config plugin: generates a random `file-id` to be used as unique file-handle for HTTP file transfer.